 Monica is also happy to support other writers when she can.
 She is willing to host guest posts related to books, games, or comics, but may not be able to put your post up in a timely manner due to travel or scheduling.

-Currently, Monica is a member of the International Association of Media Tie-In Writers and the Science Fiction & Fantasy Writers of America.
+Currently, Monica is a member of the International Association of Media Tie-In Writers and is an Active Member of the Science Fiction & Fantasy Writers of America.

 Monica Valentinelli writes stories, games, essays, and comics in her Midwestern studio.
 She’s an artist, a former musician of 20+ years, and a graduate of the University of Wisconsin-Madison’s Creative Writing program who now writes full-time.
 Monica is the developer for Hunter: the Vigil Second Edition, and was the lead developer/writer for the Firefly RPG books based on the Firefly TV show by Joss Whedon.
 Her new books, The Gorramn Shiniest Dictionary and Language Guide in the ‘Verse and Upside Down: Inverted Tropes in Storytelling, are available wherever books are sold.
 Her sanity is kept by her two cats, water frog, and her long-time partner.
 When she’s not obsessing about deadlines, she designs jewelry and dabbles in watercolors and acrylics.
 For more about Monica, visit www.booksofm.com.